RELEVANCY OF FACTS – EVIDENCE ACT

 A’s intention to cause B’s death.

 (b) A suitor does not bring with him, and have in readiness for production at the first hearing of the case, a bond on which he relies.
-This section does not enable him to produce the bond or prove its contents at a subsequent stage of he proceedings, otherwise than in accordance with the conditions prescribed by the Code of Civil Producer.
+This section does not enable him to produce the bond or prove its contents at a subsequent stage of he proceedings, otherwise than in accordance with the conditions prescribed by the Code of Civil Procedure.

 6. Relevancy of facts forming part of same transaction.